jacqizee/Lo-Fi-Tetris/README.md

 **Tetris-Specific Brief:**
 * The game should stop if a Tetromino fills the highest row of the game board
-* The player should be able to rotate each Tetrimono about its own axis
+* The player should be able to rotate each Tetromino about its own axis
 * If a line is completed it should be removed and the pieces above should take its place

 ## Technologies Used